 The Hamilton Way

-We are delighted to launch the Hamilton Way as part of Maths Week 2020, a proposed foot and bike route that would link the Observatory, the Tolka Valley Greenway, the Royal Canal Greenway and Ashtown.
-The route would make be transformative for staff and public access to the Observatory.
+We launched the Hamilton Greenway campaign as part of Maths Week 2020, a proposed foot and bike route that would link the Observatory, the Tolka Valley Greenway, the Royal Canal Greenway and Ashtown.
+The route would be transformative for staff and public access to the Observatory.

 DIAS Astrophysics includes approximately 35 researchers based at Fitzwilliam Place in central Dublin and at Dunsink Observatory in west Dublin.
-DIAS Astrophysics undertakes research on solar and stellar physics, space weather, planetary science, star formation, the interstellar medium, high energy astrophysics and instrumentation.
-We have contribute to many European Space Agency (ESA) and NASA projects, including Solar Orbiter and the James Webb Space Telescope, and are activity involved in ground-based facilities such as LOFAR and the European Southern Observatory.
+DIAS Astrophysics undertakes research on solar and stellar physics, space weather, planetary science, star formation, the interstellar medium, high energy astrophysics, and instrumentation.
+We have contributed to many European Space Agency (ESA) and NASA projects, including Solar Orbiter and the James Webb Space Telescope, and are actively involved in ground-based facilities such as LOFAR and the European Southern Observatory.
 We collaborate with researchers at universities and research institutes in Ireland and around the world.

 Dunsink Observatory is located about 8 km northwest of Dublin city centre, near Ashtown on the Royal Canal and the junction of the N3 and the M50.
-Further details on the travel page.
+Further details on our travel page.